“But what is traditional Polish food like?”

 Made by blending buckwheat with pig’s blood, kaszanka has a much softer texture than British black pudding, and falls apart in the mouth.
 While we Brits tend to leave our version of kaszanka for breakfast time, the Poles are a bit more relaxed, and it isn’t unusual to order a huge plateful of kaszanka and nothing else from the Christmas markets!

-It may be a betrayal to Bury to say this, but I really prefer kaszanka to Bury Black Pudding.
+It may be a betrayal to Bury to say this, but I actually prefer kaszanka to Bury Black Pudding.

 16. Zupa ogórkowa